 How to Teach Red Words

-So there can be a lot of confusion around Red Words.
+There can be a lot of confusion around Red Words -

 What on earth are Red Words anyway?
 Sight words?
 High-frequency words?